Leadership and prospective member engagement

 The Sunderland Home Care Associates provided the genesis to form a co-operative, however they provided limited guidance on how to establish an employee owned co-operative.

 The steering committee turned to Cooperative Home Care Associates (CHCA)2, a home care agency in the South Bronx (USA) owned by its 1,920 employees (11).
 This was a well-trodden path, with the founder of Sunderland Home Care Associates visiting CHCA on a research trip prior to developing the business plan.
 Both CHCA and its training affiliate Paraprofessional Healthcare Institute3 (PHI) offered a significant amount of guidance and open source information.
 PHI offered downloadable resources and online training, with a particular emphasis on promoting a quality working environment as the platform for quality care.
-The resources provided by both organisations proved invaluable to the steering committee and formed the basis of CHCs initial recruiting strategy.
+The resources provided by both organisations proved invaluable to the steering committee and formed the basis of TCLs initial recruiting strategy.

 Over the same time the steering committee worked to establish a local network of individuals and organisations that had experience establishing or operating employee owned co-operatives, including academics at the University of Sydney Business School and small co-operatives on Sydney’s northern beaches.

 Through their research, they came into contact with Bob Corben of Central Accounting & Taxation Advisory (formerly Corben Consulting), an accountant with experience assisting fishing co-operatives in Wollongong.
-Corben and his colleagues provided much needed insights into the tax advantages of co-operative structures, which also served to inform the type of legal entity adopted by CHC.
-This relationship still exists to this day, providing on-going advice as CHC grows and evolves to better meet the needs of its members.
+Corben and his colleagues provided much needed insights into the tax advantages of co-operative structures, which also served to inform the type of legal entity adopted by TCL.
+This relationship still exists to this day, providing on-going advice as TCL grows and evolves to better meet the needs of its members.

 2 Paraprofessional Healthcare Institute is a leading authority and advocate on the direct-care workforce located in the Bronx, New York